deeplearning4j/deeplearning4j/eigenvector.md

 Finding the eigenvalues and eigenvectors of the *covariance matrix* is the equivalent of fitting those straight lines.

-The covariance matrix defines both the variance of the data, and the orientation, or covariance, which is a measure of how variables change together (if two variables increase and decrease together, they have a positive covariance, and if one decreases while the other increases, they have a negative covariance).
+The covariance matrix defines both the variance of the data, and the orientation, or covariance, which is a measure of how variables change together (If two variables increase and decrease together, they have a positive covariance, and if one decreases while the other increases, they have a negative covariance.
+(The main difference between covariance and *correlation* is that correlation also tracks the magnitude of the change in two variables, so two variables with a correlation of 1 always move the same distance in the same direction.))

 By drawing lines along the axes of greatest spread, you explain the most entropy, and obtain the most information gain; that is, you explain most of the variation in your data.

+It may help to think of each component as a cause, where the first principal component might be height; the second gender; the third nationality (and its concomitant healthcare system), each occupying its own dimension in relation to height.

 (*to be continued...*)